 Disclaimer: Essiac is not FDA tested and has not been FDA approved as a treatment or cure for any health problem.
 We do not represent it as such on this site.
 You must determine whether essiac is a product you should pursue.
-We have provided accounts and descriptions that represent the opinions of a variety of experts in the alternative treatment world as well as actual users of essiac.
+We have provided accounts and descriptions that represent the opinions of a variety of experts as well as actual users of essiac.
 We believe that our formula is the best that money can buy.
 However, we do not endorse anything on this site as medical fact.